Maggie5430/Academics/README.md

 # Academics
-A collection of projects and documentation from coding centered course work
+Compilation of course work from CSSE classes at the University of Washington Bothell.
 ## Included Courses
 The courses listed bellow are included in this repository but may not be exhaustive.